The Greek climate and when to go

-Almost all the peoples of antiquity who created the great civilizations lived with this climate.
-Its softness and sweetness influenced the people of the areas it characterizes, and gave them a sense of moderation, a key feature of their manifestations.
+Almost all the peoples of antiquity who created the great civilisations lived with this climate.
+Its softness and sweetness influenced the people of the areas it characterises, and gave them a sense of moderation, a key feature of their manifestations.

 Greece is a Mediterranean country.
 It is bathed by the sea from the east, south and west, which significantly affects its climate.
 Greece, in general, has mild, wet winters and hot, dry summers.
 This climate, which occurs in the countries around the Mediterranean Sea, is called temperate Mediterranean.
 The climate is not the same in all regions of Greece, areas near the sea havε milder winters than others that are away from the coasts.